subvisual/subvisual.com/src/posts/2020-07-24-elixir-console-safety-first/index.md

   - development
   - elixir
   - devops
+intro: >
+  I suspect that every developer who has dealt with production systems, has also messed up a production system.
+At least once.
 ---

 I suspect that every developer who has dealt with production systems, has also